portworx/px-docs/run-with-docker-ent.md

 -a
 	> Instructs PX to use any available, unused and unmounted drive.
 PX will never use a drive that is mounted.

+-A
+    > Instructs PX to use any available, unused and unmounted drives or partitions.
+PX will never use a drive or partition that is mounted.

 -f
 	> Optional.
 Instructs PX to use an unmounted drive even if it has a filesystem on it.